Nuvia raises $240 million to design Arm-based CPUs for datacenters

 The team has deep roots in the industry.
 Gulani worked on chips at Apple and Google; Bruno worked on chips at AMD, Apple, and Google; and Williams also worked at Apple.

 Williams said the funds will go toward designing the chip, building it at the foundry, assembling and packaging it, and creating software to run on it.
-The company will also have to design sample systems, or a reference platform, for customers to use or to figure out their own products.
+The company will also have to design sample systems, or a reference platform, for customers to use or figure out their own products.